UPDATE (12.04.2021): This major update revises post commentary and clarifies subway extension options for both SAS Phase 2X and LaGuardia Airport.

 Welcome to my ongoing NYTIP series!
-In the next series of posts, I will expound on point 2 in my three-point plan to fix the NYC Subway – extend.
-I’ll begin with Phase 2 of the Second Avenue Subway (SAS) and rail service to LaGuardia Airport.
-The current plans fall short, so allow me to discuss a better way.
+In this series of posts, I will expound on point 2 in my three-point plan to fix the NYC Subway – extend.
+I will begin by discussing Phase 2 of the Second Avenue Subway (SAS) and subway service to LaGuardia Airport.

 Note: Click any image to enlarge.